 “Coffee is good.”

 “I’ll go whip something up.
 You’re welcome to use the shower if you’d like.”

 They ate breakfast in comfortable, mutual silence, fighting off reality with all of their might.
-Nick would soon return to suburban solitude.
+Jack would soon return to suburban solitude.
 And Mary would return to the cold, harsh streets of a fallen city.

 “This is quite possibly the best breakfast I’ve had in over five years,” Mary said.

 “I agree,” Jack said.
 “And I’m not only talking about the food.”

 After the coffee pot was empty, Mary knew the time had come to go.
 As they awkwardly stood at the door, everything was put into perspective the moment Jack handed Mary her payment.

 “You have already given me so much,” she said.

 “Consider it your Christmas present,” Jack said.
 “Buy yourself something.
 Like a nice pair of gloves.”

 Jack smiled as Mary reluctantly took it from him.
 It was a transaction neither one of them wanted to make.
 Yet, circumstances gave them no choice.